 Soundbars always struggle to give a great audio experience at louder volumes.
 They especially struggle with bass because they have tiny speaker drivers inside them.

-Click here if you want to learn about whether soundbars are right for you or not check out our soundbar page.
+If you want to learn about whether soundbars are right for you or not check out our soundbar page.

 People who want the performance often ditch the idea of soundbars and go with…